mgi-dev/asilum/README.md

 The stack is pretty slow, get a coffee while building.

+## Customize the app

+If you want to change the db or the app name you can change it in .env file.

+You can also change password and user.

+You need to delete the database folder and rebuild the stack to apply these changes.

 ## Troubleshooting

 On windows an error can occurs when running the container